faroedev/faroe.dev/pages/user-server/implement-with-go.md

 Then, create a new [`ActionInvocationRequestResolverStruct`]() instance and create an [action invocation endpoint]().

 `ActionInvocationRequestResolver.ResolveRequest()` takes a request body of an action invocation request and returns the response body.
-It will return an `error` if the request body was invalid.
+It will return an `error` if the request is invalid.

 ```go
 import "github.com/faroedev/go-faroe-user-server"